 - Cut the half chicken with a cleaver into small chunks (about 1 inch or 2.5 cm wide) and put all the pieces in a deep bowl.
 Add the 1/2 teaspoon of kosher salt and 1 tablespoon of Chinese cooking wine or rice wine to the chicken chunks, mixing well.
 Let the chicken marinate for 20 to 30 minutes on the kitchen counter.

 - While chicken marinates, prepare all the other ingredients.
 Mince the 2 inch (5 cm) long piece of ginger (mince as tiny as possible).
-Cut the 3 green onions into long pieces, the garlic gloves into thin slices, and the Thai chili peppers (or other fresh spicy chili peppers) into small pieces.
+Cut the 3 green onions into long pieces, the garlic cloves into thin slices, and the Thai chili peppers (or other fresh spicy chili peppers) into small pieces.
 Put the ginger mince, green onion pieces, garlic slices, Thai chili peppers, and the 2 star anise together in a small plate and set aside.

 - Cut the dried chili peppers in half or thirds and set aside.
 Cut the onion and the celery into thin long pieces and set aside.